 How do the coats get to the people in need?

-One Warm Coat partners with nonprofit agencies and school across the U.S. You will use the Nonprofit Locator Map to choose an agency in your area to receive your coats.
+One Warm Coat partners with nonprofit agencies and schools across the U.S. You will use the Nonprofit Locator Map to choose an agency in your area to receive your coats.
 That agency’s staff will ensure that people in need receive your coats.

 What Your School Determines:

 - When and where to hold your drive

 - How to promote your drive in your community

 - Which nonprofit partner will receive the coats you collect